wahyuwiyoko/simifox/README.md

 If you are using Intel graphics driver, and want to monitoring the performance, it's recommended to install `intel-gpu-tools`.
 To use it, enter `sudo intel_gpu_top`.
-You will see every application that used hardware acceleration like for example using mpv video player and Firefox.
+You will see every application that used hardware acceleration like for example using playing YouTube videos in Firefox.

 ![Intel graphic monitoring](screenshots/intel-graphic-monitoring.png)